 ACTION/THINKING OF ACTION: (1) Thinking of action comes into play when action seems impossible or too dangerous – which in a nutshell is why thinking of action won't get you anywhere.
 With ordinary people: if words did not seem to make up for lack of action, why would they talk so much about it (i.e. a constant barrage of promises and threats of action at some future date).
 (2) Under the rebel's wartime conditions of struggling for The Aim: those who appear to think the most are those who should think the least about what they do; the very times you think you should think some more is the time you shouldn't.
 The certain man thinks at the proper time, but acts when it's the salutary season.

-ACTION & THINKING OF ACTION: (1) Humans are unique in that they can act and think about acting; the consciousness of ordinary men commonly confuses the two, but for the rebel, they are two distinct things: one, always in order.
+ACTION & THINKING OF ACTION: (1) Humans are unique in that they can act and think about acting; the consciousness of ordinary men commonly confuses the two, but for the rebel, they are two distinct things: one, two, always in order.
 (2) A King who thinks & talks when action is needed, is impotent, and unfit to rule.
 The rebel's goal is to bring the generals and the infantry (those who plan & those who act) into an interchangeable balance.
 True frustration for the certain man is in the difficulty of merging: thinking-of-doing The Thing -- with doing it.

 ADITS: Metaphorical locations in man's nervous system; three in particular wherein AMv12 is depleted: at the first point it is used in maintaining the physical health of the body, at the second it is used to fuel ordinary emotions (guilt, anger, self-pity, and the rest of the list), and at the third spot it is extracted by the excitement of ordinary knowledge, and it is here in the mind, where standard men do not recognize the unity of all apparently antipodal ideas -- where is lost the last drop of this substance, needed to awake: AMv12.